 1. Her Smell (D: Alex Ross Perry)

-Elizabeth Moss gives a tour de force performance that sadly precious few took the time to see in writer/director Alex Ross Perry’s four-act chronicling of a self-destructive punk rock star slowly attempting to put her life back together after publicly hitting rock bottom.
+Elisabeth Moss gives a tour de force performance that sadly precious few took the time to see in writer/director Alex Ross Perry’s four-act chronicling of a self-destructive punk rock star slowly attempting to put her life back together after publicly hitting rock bottom.
 Perry takes a litany of genre tropes and melodramatic contrivances and turns them on their head while giving Moss the freedom to dominate the screen as she emotionally combusts in ways that are a continual surprise.
 This is the best movie of 2019.

 2. Booksmart (D: Olivia Wilde)